PointCloudLibrary/pcl/doc/tutorials/content/pairwise_incremental_registration.rst

 Compiling and running the program
 ---------------------------------

-Create a file named pairwise-incremental-registration.cpp and paste the full code in it.
+Create a file named pairwise_incremental_registration.cpp and paste the full code in it.

 Create CMakeLists.txt file and add the following line in it: